-- A circuit breaker is currently in effect in certain areas of Zones 1, 2, 3, 5 and 5 and is expected to be re-evaluated on October 22nd : a.
+- 1. A circuit breaker is currently in effect in certain areas of the Province: - a.
 Here is a list of communities affected by the circuit breaker - 2.
-At this time, unless an individual or organization receives a public health directive or if there is a declared case at a school (see para 35) there are no restrictions in the Mandatory Order preventing non-school based activities\ for children 11 & under to operate.
+At this time, unless an individual or organization receives a public health directive or if there is a declared case at a school (see para 35) there are no restrictions in the Mandatory Order preventing organized sport activities.
 Recreation and sport organizations should be cautious by assessing and understanding the risk associated with their activities in this age group.
 It is reasonable and acceptable for an organization to adopt stricter requirements given these circumstances.
 For organizations who choose to continue, it would be prudent to modify activities and take measures to maintain physical distancing and where masks where possible. - 3.
-Organized recreation and sport activities for 12 & over participants may continue to operate with the previous guidance.
+Organized recreation and sport activities may continue to operate with the previous guidance.
 Proof of vaccination is required for indoor events while proof of vaccination for outdoor events is recommended especially for close contact sports.
 (See travel restriction at para.
 6) - 4.
-Community use of schools will also be restricted to youth-based activities for students 12 and older who are vaccinated. - 5.
-Spectators are allowed for non-school based activities\ as per guidance below.
+Community use of schools continues to be restricted to youth-based activities. - 5.
+Spectators are allowed for all activities but facility operators may have capacity limits.
 Organizations are again advised to use caution and put measures in place to prevent gatherings. - 6.
-Travel in and out of circuit breaker regions is only allowed for a planned event that require proof of vaccination whether they are hosted indoor or outdoor.
-For further clarification, proof of vaccination is required from ALL of the participants in the event whether they are the host or visiting team/athletes and spectators whether it is hosted indoor or outdoor.
-All organizations are advised to carefully consider and assess the additional risk that larger events and out of region travel poses.
-During what we hope will be a short term circuit breaker, organizations are asked to identify what events and out of region activity is necessary and where it can be avoided - \Please note that the NBIAA and other school sports are operating under different restrictions.
+Travel in and out of circuit breaker regions is only allowed for a planned event that requires proof of vaccination whether it is hosted indoors or outdoors.
+Proof of vaccination is required from ALL participants and spectators regardless of whether they are with the host or visiting teams/athletes.
+U12 youth who cannot currently be vaccinated are also allowed to travel.
+All organizations are advised to carefully consider and assess the additional risk that events and out of region travel poses.
+During these activities, participants who are visiting should limit social interactions unrelated to the activity itself (eg. social gatherings with friends and family)

+Please note that the NBIAA and other school sports may operate under different restrictions.
+More information here